friend413/tokenCreatorWithBlocklist/README.md

 You need to airdrop sol at 'Token Creator' page using 'Airdrop 1' button to deploy your token to devenet and submit transactions.

 And then you can create your token with your specific info.
+If you input metadata url, you need to match name and symbol to metadata file content.

 ## Confirming Token